-Rate Monotonic Manager: describes the functionality and directives Chapter 18: provided by the Rate Monotonic Manager.
-Chapter 19: Board Support Packages: defines the functionality required of usersupplied board support packages.
-Chapter 20: User Extensions: shows the user how to extend RTEMS to incorporate custom features.
-Chapter 21: Configuring a System: details the process by which one tailors RTEMS for a particular single-processor or multiprocessor application.
-Chapter 22: Multiprocessing Manager: presents a conceptual overview of the multiprocessing capabilities provided by RTEMS as well as describing the Multiprocessing Communications Interface Layer and Multiprocessing Manager directives.
-Chapter 23: Directive Status Codes: provides a definition of each of the directive status codes referenced in this manual.
-Chapter 24: Example Application: provides a template for simple RTEMS applications.

-Glossary: defines terms used throughout this manual.
+Chapter 12: Signal Manager: describes the functionality and directives provided by the Signal Manager.
+Chapter 13: Partition Manager: describes the functionality and directives provided by the Partition Manager.
+Chapter 14: Region Manager: describes the functionality and directives provided by the Region Manager.
+Chapter 15: Dual-Ported Memory Manager: describes the functionality and directives provided by the Dual-Ported Memory Manager.
+Chapter 16: $\rm I/O$ Manager: describes the functionality and directives provided by the $\rm I/O$ Manager.
+Chapter 17: Fatal Error Manager: describes the functionality and directives provided by the Fatal Error Manager.
+Chapter 18: Scheduling Concepts: details the RTEMS scheduling algorithm and task state transitions.
+Chapter 19: Rate Monotonic Manager: describes the functionality and directives provided by the Rate Monotonic Manager.
+Chapter 20: Board Support Packages: defines the functionality required of user-supplied board support packages.
+Chapter 21: User Extensions: shows the user how to extend RTEMS to incorporate custom features.
+Chapter 22: Configuring a System: details the process by which one tailors RTEMS for a particular single-processor or multiprocessor application.
+Chapter 23: Multiprocessing Manager: presents a conceptual overview of the multiprocessing capabilities provided by RTEMS as well as describing the Multiprocessing Communications Interface Layer and Multiprocessing Manager directives.
+Chapter 24: Directive Status Codes: provides a definition of each of the directive status codes referenced in this manual.
+Chapter 25: Example Application: provides a template for simple RTEMS applications.
+Chapter 26: Glossary: defines terms used throughout this manual.